The Post (film): Production

 In October 2016, Amy Pascal won a bid for the rights to the screenplay The Post, written by Liz Hannah.
-In February 2017, Steven Spielberg had halted pre-production on The Kidnapping of Edgardo Mortara with The Weinstein Company after a casting setback, and consequently opened his schedule to other potential films to direct.
+In February 2017, Steven Spielberg cancelled The Kidnapping of Edgardo Mortara with The Weinstein Company after a casting setback, and consequently opened his schedule to other potential films to direct.
 The following month, it was announced that Spielberg was in negotiations to direct and produce the film, with Meryl Streep and Tom Hanks in talks for the roles of Katharine Graham and Ben Bradlee, respectively.
 The Post is the first time that Spielberg, Streep, and Hanks had all worked together on a film.

 Spielberg read the screenplay and decided to direct the film as soon as possible, saying that "when I read the first draft of the script, this wasn't something that could wait three years or two years — this was a story I felt we needed to tell today."
 Spielberg worked on The Post while post-production work continued on the visual-effects-heavy Ready Player One, a situation familiar to him from concurrently producing, in the early 1990s, Jurassic Park and Schindler's List.
 Josh Singer was hired to re-write the screenplay ten weeks before filming.

 As filming commenced, a number of New York Times figures who were associated with the Pentagon Papers case—among them James Greenfield, James Goodale, Allan M. Siegal, and Max Frankel—objected to the film's production due to the script's lack of emphasis on the Times' role in breaking the story.
 Goodale, who was at the time the Times's in-house counsel, later called the film "a good movie but bad history."

+Spielberg used the real audio tapes of Nixon in the White House: no voice actor was used for the role, who appears only silhouetted.